I guess you came to this page to know who runs this blog, so first of all, my name is

 I hold a B.A. degree in media studies and business administration.

-This blog, which I started on April 2013, will focus mostly on information security (A.K.A recently as “Cyber”…), but may slide to some bizarre directions from time to time… I guess this blog will mostly be the English mirror of my Hebrew information security blog, which is operating from April 2008.
+This blog, which I started on April 2013, will focus mostly on information security (A.K.A recently as “Cyber”…), but may slide to some bizarre directions from time to time… I guess this blog will mostly be the English mirror of my Hebrew information security blog, which is operating since April 2008.
 I hope to deal with a wide range of topics – from minor to major.

 I do apologies in advance, English is not my native language, so I guess I will not use the best vocabulary and grammar, plus some typos here and there – but I will do my best to overcome this limitation of mine.